 We chased spring hares at night, drank gin and tonics against the backdrop of Kilimanjaro, went on game drives over dried out lake beds, watched a hippo have a face off with some lions, chatted to the Lion Guardians team about an injured lionesses, visited a local Maasai village and spent time inside one of the huts, played with school children on their last day of the semester and enjoyed many a story by the camp fire.
 Amboseli was a great cultural experience in complete solitude.
 As conservancies are privately owned and managed, I also got the chance to fly the drone, something which is forbidden in national parks.

-Day 4 to 7 of a classic safari in Kenya – Maasai Mara
+Day 4 to 7 – Maasai Mara

 On the 5th day of the safari we drove to the closest airstrip for our charter light aircraft to the Maasai Mara.
 As this was a private plane just for us, the pilot gave us a real scenic flight, descending very low and providing commentary to what we were seeing.
 We could observe wildlife from low altitudes, especially as we approached the Mara.